25 Clever Uses for Plastic Wrap You’ll Wish You Knew Sooner

-Travel-lovers often learn the hard way that some bottle caps are bad at their job.
-Avoiding shampoo, conditioner, and body wash spills is easy with a piece of plastic wrap.
-Remove the lids or caps and place a piece of plastic wrap on top ensuring everything that’s in the bottle stays in the bottle.
+Frequent flyers often learn the hard way that some bottle caps are bad at their job.
+Avoiding shampoo, conditioner and body wash spills is easy with a piece of plastic wrap.
+Remove the lids or caps, place a piece of plastic wrap over the top of the bottle, then secure the lids back into place.
+It’s an easy packing hack that ensures everything that’s in the bottle stays in the bottle.

 Poach a perfect egg

-This plastic wrap hack could be the key to finally perfecting egg poaching.
+This plastic wrap hack could be the key to finally perfecting poached eggs.
 Start by covering a bowl in plastic wrap.
 (Be sure to use good quality plastic wrap that has a melting point between 250 to 290 Fahrenheit, so the plastic doesn’t melt during the poaching process.)
 Spritz the wrap with cooking spray, so the egg doesn’t stick.
 Crack your egg into the lined bowl.
 Tie and knot the corners of the plastic to keep the egg in place.
-Then simmer your water and cook the eggs for six minutes to poach them perfectly.
+Then simmer your water and cook the eggs for six minutes.